-We have assessed all aspects of our practice following detailed guidance from the General Osteopathic Council, the governing body for all osteopaths in the UK, and in line with government guidance and legislation.
+We have assessed all aspects of our practice, in line with government guidance and legislation, and following detailed guidance from the General Osteopathic Council – the governing body for all Osteopaths in the UK.

-As a result, we have put in additional processes as detailed below, to mitigate for any identified infection risks associated with COVID-19.
+As a result, we have put in the processes detailed below, to mitigate for any identified infection risks associated with COVID-19.

 1. Screening Patients’ Health Ahead of Appointments:

-If any concerns arise as a result of the screening (either for the health of the patient, the practitioner or other patients), the osteopath will call the patient to discuss the optimal course of action for the safest outcome for everyone.
+If any concerns arise as a result of the screening (either for the health of the patient, the practitioner or other patients), the osteopath will discuss with the patient the optimal course of action for the safest outcome for everyone.